Commercial loan examples

 - Credit cards – this can be an expensive way to fund your business if you maintain a balance for a long time.
 Credit cards are available in personal and business versions.
-Getting a business credit card is recommended for business purposes, although some entrepreneurs have started out by using credit cards.
+Getting a business credit card is recommended for business purposes, although some entrepreneurs have started by using credit cards.

 - Unsecured online business loans – these types of business loans are growing in popularity for several reasons.
 One is that it’s fast and straightforward to apply.
 Financial technology (fintech) companies use advanced technology to facilitate the application and approval process.
 With Moula, for example, the application can be completed in under 10 minutes.